-OVERVIEW: The Resnick Foundation focuses its grantmaking on art institutions, including museums and theater companies in the Los Angeles area.
-A few grants are awarded to education and health organizations, but those are fewer and farther between.
+OVERVIEW: The Resnick Foundation supports art institutions, including museums and theater companies in the Los Angeles area.
+It makes a few grants to education and health organizations, but those are fewer and farther between.

-IP TAKE: Lynda Resnick has always had her personal ups and downs with the press.
-However, her foundation favors the arts scene in Los Angeles.
+IP TAKE: Lynda Resnick’s foundation prioritizes the arts scene in Los Angeles.

-PROFILE: If you've ever wondered what a modern Renaissance woman looks like, then read a bit about Lynda R. Resnick.
-The entrepreneur, businesswoman, writer, and philanthropist made her stamp in the world through a variety of businesses, including Roll Global, FIJI Water, POM Wonderful, Franklin Mint, Teleflora floral wire service, and large industrial nut and citrus farms in California.
-She recently coauthored a book called Rubies in the Orchard: How to Uncover the Hidden Gems in Your Business, in which she explains her philosophy of making a lot of money while still being a good citizen of the planet.
+PROFILE: The Resnick Foundation was established by Lynda R. Resnick, the entrepreneur, businesswoman, writer, and philanthropist who made her stamp in the world through a variety of businesses, including Roll Global, FIJI Water, POM Wonderful, Franklin Mint, Teleflora floral wire service, and large industrial nut and citrus farms in California.
+She co-authored a book called Rubies in the Orchard: How to Uncover the Hidden Gems in Your Business, in which she explains her philosophy of making a lot of money while still being a good citizen of the planet.

-Clearly, philanthropy is part of being a good citizen in Resnick's eyes, because she's been granting funds to art and medical organizations since the late 1990s.
-While the foundation's assets of around $38 million may not compare to some other major players in the city, Resnick has been giving away quite a few each year.
-Some are over $5 million.
+Resnick views philanthropy as part of being a good citizen, and she has been making grants to art and medical organizations since the late 1990s.
+While the foundation's assets of over $83 million may not compare to some other grantmakers in the city, Resnick has been making quite a few grants each year.
+Some are over $7 million.

-In the past and on the high end, CalTech recieved a $5 million grant and the Los Angeles County Museum of Art raked in more than $3 million recently from Resnick.
-Smaller grants have included $70,000 each to the Gabriella Axelrad Education Foundation and the Usual Suspects Theater Company, both based in Los Angeles.
-When it comes to Resnick's grantmaking strategy, there's a large disparity between high-dollar grants to well-established institutions and more modest grants to seemingly unknown arts groups.
+Past grantees include the Los Angeles County Museum of Art, which received a $7 million grant and the California Institute of Technology, which received more than $5.9 million.
+Smaller grants include $70,000 each to the Gabriella Axelrad Education Foundation and the Usual Suspects Theater Company, both based in Los Angeles.
+When it comes to Resnick's grantmaking strategy, there is a large disparity between high-dollar grants to well-established institutions and more modest grants to seemingly unknown arts groups.